vllm-project/vllm-spyre/docs/contributing/README.md

 ## Debugging

 !!! tip
-    You can actually `oc edit` a pod and change the image without having the pod schedule to a different node! (useful for testing if software or hardware is the issue).
+    You can `oc edit` a pod and change the image without having the pod schedule to a different node.
+This can be useful for testing whether software or hardware is the issue.

 - The script `/opt/sentient/bin/aiu-query-devices` in the pod can be used to see the connectivity between the `AIUs` on the machine.
 You can also infer this from environment variables with names like `AIU_TIER_\d_SET_\d_RANK_\d`.